armory/docs/content/en/armory-cdaas/tutorials/deploy-demo-app.md

 ## 3. Set up the demo environments in Kubernetes

 1. Make sure you are connected to the Kubernetes cluster you want to install the demo app on.
-1. Log into your Borealis environment using the CLI:
+1. Log into your Armory CDaaS environment using the CLI:

    ```bash
    armory login --envName "<envName>"
    ```

    `--envName <envName` is optional.
-Replace `<envName>` with the name of your Borealis environment if you have access to multiple environments.
+Replace `<envName>` with the name of your Armory CDaaS environment if you have access to multiple environments.

 1. Navigate to the `docs-cdaas-demo` directory and run the setup script using the "demo app" credentials you created for this tutorial.